zidlier/SkyCiv-Concrete-Design/README.md

 Step 3: Edit the variable "start_val" in design.js - this will be the first member id on the Members.csv

-Step 4: To run, go to directory, open terminal and type "node design" - take note, nodejs should be installed on your computer.
+Step 4: To run, go to directory, open terminal and type `node design` - take note, nodejs should be installed on your computer.